CasperDev/vz-dis-dos/doc/source/Chapter3/storage.rst

 		...
 		...

-This example refers to the data set created in the example of the PR# command in the "TEST" file.
-The data stored there are assigned to the variables of the IN# command in sequence.
+This example refers to the data set created in the example of the :guilabel:`PR#` command in the "TEST" file.
+The data stored there are assigned to the variables of the :guilabel:`IN#` command in sequence.

 After executing line 210, the variables contain the following values: